urbanspectra-nyc/Mad-Libs-Generator/README.md

     [adjective]
     ```
   - Once we are ready, we can copy html source code from the middle column.
-  - Then we can paste that into empty doc.html for further doc formatting.
+  - Then we can paste that html code into empty doc.html for further doc formatting, manually or auto-templating.
-  - Look at the [.txt](catalog/test-content/) and [.html]() files for further guidance.
+  - Look at the sample unformatted text [.txt file](catalog/test-content/test-content.txt) for further guidance.
-  - Support is provided to those who wish to contribute to our catalog.
+  - Support is provided to those who wish to contribute to our catalog, as well as content translators.

 ---